CodersCrew/coderscamp/packages/api/README.md

 ```

-## Read Slice
-Read doesn't belong to certain stream, but can be.

 ## Automation Slice
 The simples one.
 It's a event handler where you can react for something which happened.
 Automation it's place where you automate reaction on certain event.